St Anne’s Community Services protects sensitive data with Censornet

 A modern security solution to match modern challenges

-With St Anne’s already well on the way in its cloud transformation journey, having migrated to Microsoft Azure and Office 365, Johnson identified that the charity needed an additional layer of security on top of what was provided as standard by its cloud services.
+With St Anne’s already well on the way in its cloud transformation journey, having migrated to Microsoft Azure and Microsoft 365, Johnson identified that the charity needed an additional layer of security on top of what was provided as standard by its cloud services.
 Unfortunately, it became clear that previous security suppliers didn’t have the necessary cloud security expertise or share St Anne’s ambition to modernise its digital estate and become more cost effective.

 “It became very clear that the legacy security products we were using were costly, ineffective and hard to maintain,” said Johnson.
 “They were no longer keeping pace with how our environment was configured and therefore were not fit for purpose.”